Pedro Calungsod: Batang Martir: Concept

 Calungsod (spelled Calonsor in Spanish records) was born ca. 1654.
 Historical records never mentioned his exact place of origin and merely identified him as "Pedro Calonsor, El Visayo".
 Historical research identifies Ginatilan in Cebu, Hinunangan and Hinundayan in Southern Leyte, and Molo district in Iloilo as probable places of origin.
 Loboc in Bohol also makes a claim.
 These locations were parts of the "Diocese of Cebu" during the time of Calungsod's martyrdom.

 Calungsod, then around 14, was amongst the exemplary young catechists chosen to accompany the Jesuits in their mission to the Ladrones Islands (Islas de los Ladrones or “Isles of Thieves”).
 In 1668, Calungsod travelled with Spanish Jesuit missionaries to these islands, renamed the Mariana Islands (Las Islas de Mariana) the year before in honour of both the Virgin Mary and of the Queen Regent of Spain, María Ana of Austria, who funded their voyage.
 Calungsod and San Vitores went to Guam to catechise the native Chamorros.

-In 1980, then-Cebu Archbishop Ricardo Cardinal Vidal asked permission from the Vatican to initiate the beatification and canonisation cause of Pedro Calungsod.
+In 1980, then-Cebu Archbishop Cardinal Ricardo Vidal asked permission from the Vatican to initiate the beatification and canonisation cause of Pedro Calungsod.
 Wanting to include young Asian laypersons in his first beatification for the Jubilee Year 2000, John Paul II paid particular attention to the cause of Calungsod.
 In January 2000, he approved the decree super martyrio (concerning the martyrdom) of Calungsod, setting his beatification for March 5, 2000, at Saint Peter's Square in Rome.

 Regarding Calungsod's charitable works and virtuous deeds, Pope John Paul II declared:

 On October 21, 2012, Pope Benedict XVI canonized Calungsod in Saint Peter's Square.
 After Saint Lorenzo Ruiz, Calungsod is the second Filipino to be declared a saint by the Roman Catholic Church.